shimondoodkin/nodejs-autorestart/README.md

 It is a way to watch all .js files if they have been changed and to restart nodejs.
 It allows easy development and stable production.

+### the idea behind the architecture
+the idea is to add an extra level of fail-safety by using a stable system shell script to restart node instead of node itself.

 ## How to use nodejs auto restart:
 Copy `nodejs.sh` and `autoexit.js` to root folder of your application for example to `/var/www`.
 Copying of `autoexit.js` is optional and it can be included from deps folder